HigherOrderCO/Bend/docs/defining-data-types.md

   }
 ```

-And another one which deconstructs the matched variable with explicit bindings:
+And another one, which deconstructs the matched variable with explicit bindings:

 ```rs
 Option.map = λoption λf